iterative/dvc.org/content/docs/command-reference/remote/modify.md

 $ export AZURE_STORAGE_ACCOUNT='my-storage-account'
 ```

-- `azcli_credential` - If you are currently logged in using `az cli` you can choose use this to authenticate with the remote
+- `azcli_credential` - If you are currently logged in using `az cli`, you can use
+  this to authenticate with the remote:

   ```
   $ dvc remote modify myremote azcli_credential True
   ```